MarineAutonomy/Active-Heave-Compensation/Classical Control for AHC/README.md

 Cases Analysed

 1. No disturbance and no measurement noise
+2. Offset Tracking
-2. With disturbance but no measurement noise
+3. With disturbance but no measurement noise
-3. With measurement noise but no disturbance
+4. With measurement noise but no disturbance